-The Corporate Associates program for FY 22-23 is starting the fiscal year with 68 partners across the three levels.
+The Corporate Associates program for FY 22-23 is starting the fiscal year with 70 partners across the three levels.
 Added to the Platinum level this year are the following partners: GovInvest (Christen McKay) and UniteUs (Moira Kenney).
 At the Gold Level, the Southern CA Contractors Association (Clayton Miller) has joined.
+At the Silver lever, Witt O'briens (Matt Atkinson) have rejoined.
 Staff is in conversation with many other potential partners and have plans to bring them into the program in the upcoming weeks.